 I sense my dad knew from a young age he would have to make his own way through life.
 He started working at a young age.
 Later he would join the military and finish college.
 After that he would meet my mom.
 I admire that he took time to serve in the military.
 He’d always taught us to be respectful of veterans.
 He’ d always wanted to make sure that we were aware of dates such as the anniversary of the bombing of Pearl Harbor, in which US military personnel had lost their lives.

 My father always struck me as an old soul.
-Perhaps it was because I sense he didn’t have many years of a childhood that was carefree.
+Perhaps it was because I sense he didn’t have many years of a childhood that were carefree.
 He had very old fashioned beliefs especially in terms of religion.
 He was extremely intelligent in certain respects, but in navigating relationships with people, there was always some awkwardness.

 Beyond the quiet intelligent man that the public saw, he had another side.
 His other side was controlled by alcohol.
-While it was entirely the alcohol that made my dad sometimes difficult to get along with, the alcohol sure didn’t help.
-Why did he drink..who know, I can only guess.
+While it was not entirely the alcohol that made my dad sometimes difficult to get along with, the alcohol sure didn’t help.
+Why did he drink..who knows, I can only guess.
 I’ d always thought there was an element of depression and anger that he was trying to manage.
 Along with that I also thought there seemed to be a ghost of sadness that haunted my dad’s side of the family.
 This ghost was only hinted at though, people just weren’t open about the it struggles with mental health.

 Despite my dad’s inner struggles, I always admired his work ethic.
 He didn’t want to stop working.
 He had already become sick, and his death would only be a few months away when he finally quit his job.